Looking for a professional editor at low prices?

 If you need a full edit, you will get notes of suggestions and recommendations for your story, character dialogue, behavior, and any inconsistencies as well as whatever proofing issues that may arise.
 I may offer suggestions on how to reword a sentence, or even let you know that you have used the same word three times in two paragraphs.
 I will tell you whatever flaws and problems may come from what I’ve read, and make sure that your work is polished.

-This service includes a second pass.
+This service includes a second pass at no additional charge.

 Editing is mandatory, but it doesn’t have to be stressful.
 Hire someone who can make your manuscript the best it can be.